 I love being outdoors, hiking, camping and spending time with my family.
 I enjoy listening to new music and going to concerts.
 I am a novice ukulele player and an awful singer.
 I have travelled extensively throughout South America and am proficient in Spanish and working hard to learn Nepali.
 I would like to become a children’s book author to teach kids and parents about plants, conservation, and the environment.

-M.F.A. in Studio Practice from California College of the Arts in San Francisco, California.
+M.F.A., Studio Practice, California College of the Arts, San Francisco, California.

 Project: "Between the Sacred and the Sold: Thangka Painting in the Contemporary Market."

 Michael Gordon grew up in Denver, Colorado.
 When he turned eight, a family friend gave him a copy of Steve Hagen’s Buddhism Plain and Simple, and he was hooked.
 Meditation and art remain the two constants in his life, and he is thrilled to pursue them both in Nepal.

 During his undergraduate studies, Michael double majored in English Literature and Studio Art at Dartmouth College.
 He played lacrosse, rugby, and ran two student organizations working to provide educational access to under-resourced students around the country.
 During his junior year, he took a term off to study buddhism and teach English in Nepal.
 After graduating, Michael taught English in Bogotá, Colombia and Denver, Colorado.